Johnny Depp And Amber Heard: A Timeline Of Their Professional And Personal Relationship

 The Divorce - And Legal - Proceedings Start In 2016

 Johnny Depp and Amber Heard’s marriage started out on a high note, but only continued to suffer from reports of abuse and the legal trouble in Australia.
-All of that seemed like nothing, however, when Heard filed for divorce on May 23, 2016, just 15 months after the couple said “I do” on Depp’s private island in the Bahamas.
+And 15 months after they exchanged their vows, Heard filed for divorce on May 23, 2016.
 Multiple news outlets reported on the divorce, including Vanity Fair, who reported that Heard cited “irreconcilable differences” when she filed a divorce petition.
 Entertainment Tonight obtained divorce documents which stated that the couple had separated a day earlier.

-Heard would go on to file temporary retraining order against Depp in May 2016, claiming that Depp harmed Heard.
+Heard would go on to file a temporary restraining order against Depp in May 2016, claiming that Depp harmed Heard.
 The petition also reportedly contained a photo showing multiple bruises on Heard’s face which she claimed were caused by Depp.
-A judge ordered Depp to stay at lease 100 yards away from Heard and that he should have no contact with his estranged wife.
+A judge ordered Depp to stay at least 100 yards away from Heard and that he should have no contact with his estranged wife.

-The restraining order would bet tossed out, however, as Heard retracted her allegations against Depp just one day before a hearing was to be held on the matter.
-A statement from the couple obtained by The Hollywood Reporter explained that although the relationship was “intensely passionate and at time volatile,” it was “always bound by love.”
-Depp and Heard would go on to reach a $7 million divorce settlement on August 16, 2016, which Heard donated to the American Civl Liberties Union and the Children’s Hospital Los Angeles.
+The restraining order would be tossed out, however, as Heard retracted her allegations against Depp just one day before a hearing was to be held on the matter.
+A statement from the couple obtained by The Hollywood Reporter explained that although the relationship was “intensely passionate and at times volatile,” it was “always bound by love.”
+Depp and Heard would go on to reach a $7 million divorce settlement on August 16, 2016.

 Washington Post Publishes Op-Ed From Amber Heard On Domestic Violence In December 2018

-Johnny Depp and Amber Heard went their separate ways after the divorce was finalized and it seemed like everything was calming down when Heard became romantically attached to billionaire invented Elon Musk in the spring of 2017.
+Johnny Depp and Amber Heard went their separate ways after the divorce was finalized and it seemed like everything was calming down when Heard became romantically attached to billionaire inventor Elon Musk in the spring of 2017.
 That relationship, however, was short-lived.
 In August 2017, Heard shared on social media that the couple had broken up but would “remain close.”

 Everything was quiet on the Depp-Heard front until December 2018, when The Washington Post published an op-ed from Heard, titled “I Spoke Up Against Sexual Violence - And Faced Our Culture’s Wrath.
 That Has To Change.”
 Although Heard never explicitly named Depp or any specific encounters of domestic abuse by his hand, many believed that she was speaking of her former husband when she mentioned death threats and the hit her career took in the wake of the divorce and allegations.